VoltaML/voltaML/README.md

 #                                                                 VoltaML 👋

-**VoltaML** is a lightweight library to accelerate 🏎️ your machine learning and deep learning models.
+**VoltaML** is an open-source lightweight library to accelerate 🏎️ your machine learning and deep learning models.
 VoltaML can optimize, compile and deploy your models to your target CPU and GPU devices, with just ***one line of code.***

 VoltaML has compilation support for the following: